How do you rank this school among ALL other schools?

 What are your suggestions for the admissions office?

-Applicants commonly suggested that the admissions office streamline the application process by moving it online and reducing the number of interviews conducted for a limited number of spots.
+Applicants commonly suggested that the admissions office should streamline the process by moving it online and reducing the number of interviews conducted to improve efficiency and effectiveness.